-This is the first report of the Monitoring Team issued during the Negotiated Settlement Agreement (NSA) sustainability period in the case of Delphine Allen, et al., vs. City of Oakland, et al., in the United States District Court for the Northern District of California under the direction of Judge William H. Orrick.
+This is the second report of the Monitoring Team issued during the Negotiated Settlement Agreement (NSA) sustainability period in the case of Delphine Allen, et al., vs. City of Oakland, et al., in the United States District Court for the Northern District of California under the direction of Judge William H. Orrick.

 On May 12, 2022, the Court issued an Order placing the City into a one-year sustainability period.
-The Court noted, "The Negotiated Settlement Agreement (NSA) the parties executed on January 22, 2003, contemplated that federal court oversight would terminate after the defendants achieved substantial compliance with all of the provisions of the NSA and maintained that compliance for a year.
-No one expected that it would take more than nineteen years to reach substantial compliance.
-The good news is that the defendants have achieved substantial compliance, and that the path here has led to tangible improvements in policing in Oakland and to the promise that a culture that understands and supports constitutional policing is taking root."
+The Court noted, "The Negotiated Settlement Agreement (NSA) the parties executed on January 22, 2003, contemplated that federal court oversight would terminate after the defendants achieved substantial compliance with all of the provisions of the NSA and maintained that compliance for a year."

-The Court also noted, "If OPD does not fully comply with the NSA and remain in full compliance during the sustainability period, the Court's oversight will continue."

 As per the Order, during the sustainability period, we report to the Court on a quarterly basis; we conduct quarterly site visits; and we have appended to the Monitoring Team a member of OPD's Office of Internal Accountability (OIA), who serves as the Department's NSA sustainability liaison.

 As with our site visits before the sustainability period, our site visits include both compliance assessments and technical assistance.
-During our first sustainability site visit, which we held remotely, in August, we met with Department and City officials; observed the Department's Risk Management Meeting; discussed the status of several Departmental policies; and shared our observations of misconduct investigations and use of force reports.
-We also inquired with the Department to ensure that it is taking steps toward sustained compliance in every area of reform outlined in the NSA, particularly as it relates to the 11 Tasks listed in the May 12, 2022 Order: Tasks 2; 5; 20; 24; 25; 26; 30; 31; 34; 41; and 45.
-Our assessments of these Tasks follow.
+During our second sustainability site visit, which we held remotely, in November, we met with Department and City officials; observed the Department's Risk Management Meeting; discussed the status of several Departmental policies; and shared our observations of misconduct investigations and use of force reports.

+This report covers our assessments of all 11 Tasks listed in the May 12, 2022 Order: Tasks 2; 5; 20; 24; 25; 26; 30; 31; 34; 41; and 45.

-First NSA Sustainability Period Report of the Independent Monitor for the Oakland Police Department October 3, 2022 Page 2 of 35
+Second NSA Sustainability Period Report of the Independent Monitor for the Oakland Police Department December 22, 2022 Page 2 of 32